POISON - Episode 4 - Snow in August

 Because the cemetery is a hundred meters from the square, so ... there are many people who

 also passes, people who see ...

 And actually when we get closer there is something that does not immediately return.

 We remind you that the children said that they were brought here in groups, late in the evening.

 Sometimes it was Don Giorgio who opened the door, with a bunch of keys.
 At other times, however, to enter, they were forced to climb over the high entrance gate, which is right on the road that enters the village.

 Live Pablo: Now we are at the entrance to the cemetery, we make you feel how close the cars that pass in front of us are ... (car noise) two or five meters passed us.

-It is very difficult for a group of people with children to enter here in the evening without being noticed by anyone.
-Indeed there is a secondary entrance.
+It is very difficult for a group of people together with children to enter here in the evening without being noticed by anyone.
+There is actually a secondary entrance.